Some early bio. The d is silent.

 Here is a picture of a very old Boy -- in costume for Grandpa in a 1997 production of "You Can't Take It With You" -- and yep, the usual long red locks were shaved out and whited for the part.

 I have worked in several media -- tag-artist, painter, stage actor, singer, songwriter, jeweler, and sculptor.
 To see a group of my earliest sketches made back in middle school, click here on dBook o' dBoy Volume 1.
 I went to high school at Las Vegas's magnet school for performing arts thinking I would go into acting.
 It turned out the school's whole theory of education existed principally to replace any thought a student might have about doing original creative work with an obsession for security, puritan tradition, and moralist censorship.
 After a grinding couple of years there, I turned down a scholarship in theater and dropped out of the education machine to be a rock star and an artist.
 That produced the seriously talented but ill-fated band HABIT ROUGE and a now-scattered collection of large oil paintings, often working with my friend and partner Scott Famin.
-Since many of these were portraits of girls I liked taking the clothes off of, they mostly are the owners of those paintings now.
-The best collection is in Scott's home in Vegas, where they are enjoyed by the pirates of our BATTLEWOLF guild.
+Since many of those were portraits of girls I liked taking the clothes off of, they mostly are the owners of those paintings now.
 To see some of those, click here on dBook o'dBoy Volume Two.

 When the band suffered tragedy and discord and broke up, I moved to Albuquerque to pursue the artist thing.
 I took a job selling paint (where I learned everything about mixing color that I had not in my pathetic high school), and at some point discovered I have a talent for drawing things people like as tattoos that were better than most of the stuff I was seeing on people's skin.
 I went back to Las Vegas and apprenticed myself to some varied individuals to learn the art that has become the great delight of my life.
 I had some good teachers, and some charlatans, and met some really fine and honest people, and met some who were genuine vampires and trolls.
 I suffered some abuse, paid some dues, got rescued from the dragon's jaws by friends more than once, hid out in outlaw country with an old wizard on Tatooine (where else), and am now back in Albuquerque and laying down ink full time, and loving it.